IQMR 2026

 Suggested readings:

-1:30pm - 3:00pm – Combining Case Studies and Regression
+1:30pm - 3:00pm – Building Cases into Regression Designs

 This session discusses what is known about the strengths and weaknesses of regression-type research and process-tracing qualitative case studies for causal inference.
 It then explores specific research design strategies for combining these methods in ways that minimize these weaknesses while enhancing the strengths of each method.
+We will also discuss case selection.

 Required readings: